About Student Volunteering

 Some volunteering activities may be organised as group, class or school projects.
 However, many students already participate in voluntary community service activities outside school.

-Students involved in voluntary service activities with Scouts or other youth groups, surf lifesaving, assisting parents with Meals on Wheels and many other community oriented tasks like these can be acknowledged through the Premier’s Awards program.
-Parents assist by encouraging their child to talk to the school’s Student Volunteering and Service Learning coordinator about the activities they do outside school that may contribute to their Premier’s Award.
+Students involved in voluntary service activities with Scouts or other youth groups, surf lifesaving, sporting teams, assisting parents with Meals on Wheels and many other community oriented tasks like these can be acknowledged through the Premier’s Volunteer Recognition program.
+Parents can assist by encouraging their child to talk to the school’s Student Volunteering coordinator about the activities they do outside school that may contribute to their Premier’s Certificate.

-The NSW Premier’s Student Volunteering Awards program has various levels with certificates issued to reflect greater voluntary contribution:
+The NSW Premier’s Volunteer Recognition program has various levels with certificates for:

 What Happens at Sylvania High School?